mnaresh2012/shopping_cart/README.md

-# Checkout Page Functionality of using Next.js with Redux
+# Checkout Page Functionality - using Next.js, React with Redux

 ### How to Build and Run
 clone the Repository to the local